Chapter 5 Introduction to Hypothesis testing

 TASK Briefly outline why a threshold cutoff is problematic in the context of hypothesis testing

-5.3 The Vocabulary of hypothesis testing
+5.3 The vocabulary of hypothesis testing

 “Type I Zoom error: you think people can hear you, but you’re actually on mute.
 Type II Zoom error: you think your muted, but actually people can hear you.”